Introduction: PUBLU: DIY Posable Puppet

 - Known weights- eg. Water filled bottle

 Procedure for making the shoulder or hip joint.
 Only the sizes of magnets, brass washer and O-rings will be different.
-(Do refer to the video in step 1 of 3 of the MBOR joint):
+(Do refer to the video in this section and in step 1 of 3 of the MBOR joint):

 - Stick the following in a vertical stack with Araldite- One O-ring on top of two brass washers.
 Make two such sets- for two shoulders or two hip joints.Refer to the size of washers and O-Rings above.
 Let Araldite set.